vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/113/02_A_pavasva.md

 Note the appearance of both ṛtá- and satyá- in the phrase ṛtavākéna satyéna.

-Contrary to Ge/Re, who take them as two parallel entities, I construe them as a single NP with satyá- as adj.
-The interpr. of Ge and Re may be supported by vs. 4, where ṛtá-, satyá-, and śraddhā́- are treated separately and in series, following the order in which they are found here.
+Contrary to Geldner/Renou, who take them as two parallel entities, I construe them as a single NP with satyá- as adj.
+The interpr. of Geldner and Renou may be supported by vs. 4, where ṛtá-, satyá-, and śraddhā́- are treated separately and in series, following the order in which they are found here.
 I therefore propose an alternative possible tr. here “With speech of truth, with what is real, with trust …”